spinnaker/spinnaker.github.io/setup/install/providers/docker-registry.md

 Most registries fit either the Dockerhub or GCR pattern described above, or some mix of the two.
-In all cases you need to know the FQDN of the reegistry, and your username/password pair if you are accessing private images.
+In all cases you need to know the FQDN of the registry, and your username/password pair if you are accessing private images.
 If your registry supports the [`/_catalog` endpoint](https://docs.docker.com/registry/spec/api/#listing-repositories){:target="\_blank"}
 you do not have to list your repositories.
 If it does not, keep in mind that the